mukhammad-akilov/mukhammad-akilov/README.md

  - Unit and Integration Testing using Jest and React Testing Library
  - PWA
  - SPA (Single Page Applications), SSR (Server Side Rendering), SSG (Static Site Generators)
- - Git
+ - Git, GitHub
- - RESTful API
+ - RESTful API, GraphQL, Apollo GraphQL
  - ...and other funny Front-End tools

 ## What else do you do? 🤔